|

 Australia in late November 1944.
 Doc Hunter and his navigator, Pete Naylor, moved into our

 tent while my navigator, Bob Booth, and I were on leave in Sydney.
+Doc moved into my bunk and Pete

 moved into Bob's.
 I stuffed all my personal things that would fit into my foot locker and